Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry-apacheavro/README.md

 The `SchemaRegistryAvroSerializer` instance is the main class that provides APIs for serializing and deserializing avro data format.
-The avro schema is stored and retrieved from the Schema Registry service through the `SchemaRegistryClient`.
+The avro schema is stored and retrieved from the Schema Registry service through the `SchemaRegistryAsyncClient`.
 So, before we create the serializer, we should create the client.

-#### Create `SchemaRegistryClient` with Azure Active Directory Credential
+#### Create `SchemaRegistryAsyncClient` with Azure Active Directory Credential

-In order to interact with the Azure Schema Registry service, you'll need to create an instance of the `SchemaRegistryClient` class through the `SchemaRegistryClientBuilder`.
+In order to interact with the Azure Schema Registry service, you'll need to create an instance of the `SchemaRegistryAsyncClient` class through the `SchemaRegistryClientBuilder`.
 You will need an **endpoint** and an **API key** to instantiate a client object.

 You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].
 Note that regional endpoints do not support AAD authentication.
 Create a [custom subdomain][custom_subdomain] for your resource in order to use this type of authentication.